-Field Day Rules Synopsis (2007)
+Field Day Rules and Plans (2018)

 Field Day Links

 Stations may work 24 consecutive hours.
-Set-up may not begin earlier than 1800 UTC (1:00 PM CDT)
+Set-up may not begin earlier than 1800 UTC (1:00 PM CDT) on Friday.

 Scores are based on the total number of QSO points times the power multiplier plus bonus points.

 Phone contacts count one point each and CW and digital contacts count two points.
 If all contacts